 Child Language Acquisition

-Our Linguistics Department probably has the highest concentration of researchers in child language in the world!
+Our Linguistics Department probably has the highest concentration of researchers in child language in the world, grouped within the Child Language Lab and the Language Acquisition Lab!
 We investigate aspects of children’s phonological, morphological, syntactic, semantic and pragmatic knowledge, language processing abilities, as well as the learnability implications of the language input from parents and carers.
 Many of our studies focus on English, but we also have current research investigating Mandarin Chinese-speaking children and adults.
 We also investigate how aspects of language, working memory, etc. contribute to the learning of other skills, such as reading.
 Our researchers investigate the acquisition of language in typically-developing children, children with specific language impairment/developmental language delay, bilingual children and children with hearing loss.

 Areas of interest